 -

 Aid.
-An increase in maximum hit points that stacks with temporary hit points and can also act as an in-combat heal.
+A +5 increase in maximum hit points that stacks with temporary hit points and can also act as an in-combat heal.
 At lower levels, this can work out to a 15-20% increase in a player’s HP for a full adventuring day.
-This is even better and more efficient if you can cast it at the end of a long rest, right before you get your spell slots back for the day.
+This is even better and more efficient if you can cast it at the end of a long rest, right before you get your spell slots back for the day (if your DM allows for “rest casting” that is).
+Upcasting increases the hit point boost by +5 for every spell slot level above 2.

 -

 Hold Person.
-A great save-or-suck spell that’ll paralyze an unfortunate target.
-That’s good for limiting your opponent’s actions, but it’s also great for increasing the damage potential of your party’s melee martial characters, who get to enjoy attack advantage AND an automatic critical hit on your target.
+A great save-or-suck spell that’ll paralyze an unfortunate humanoid target who fails a Wisdom saving throw.
+That’s good for limiting your opponent’s movement and actions, but it’s also great for increasing the damage potential of your party’s melee martial characters, who get to enjoy attack advantage AND an automatic critical hit on your target.
 Note that the value of this spell goes way down if you don’t have many humanoid enemies in your campaign.

 -